 When you think of nonprofits, you may think of long hours, low wages, and recognizable organizations like Planned Parenthood, but the sector is much more than that.
-According to Nonprofit HR, the nonprofit sector accounts for approximately 10.7 million jobs in the U.S., and these jobs are increasingly appealing to people who want to make money and make a difference.
+According to the Bureau of Labor Statistics, the nonprofit sector accounts for over 12 million jobs in the U.S., and these jobs are increasingly appealing to people who want to make money and make a difference.
 This guide explores nonprofit careers, from potential jobs to required education to developing skills through volunteerism.
-Find out how you can turn your passion into rewarding and gainful employment.
+Find out how you can turn your passion into a rewarding and gainful employment.

 The Good and Bad of Working in Nonprofit

 Job titles in the nonprofit sector are similar (and sometimes identical) to those in the private sector.
 However, while similarities may be prevalent, nonprofit roles encounter unique challenges that set them apart from private sector jobs.
 Here's a brief look at the benefits and challenges of working in the nonprofit sector.